is6481/lab4/README.md

 -   A description of how it maps to the strategic initiative of **increase monthly per-customer revenue**.
 -   Any thoughts you have regarding the assignment.

-#### Footnote

-I apologize if this seemed like a sales pitch for Domo.
-The point of this series of labs is to go from strategy to the implementation of a set of metrics.
-While there are a number of systems that could have performed these tasks (albeit in other ways), I just happen to know Domo the best.
-That fact allows me to help everyone get through the labs easier than if I had to learn a new system myself.
-Thank you for your participation.